About Hearts United for Animals

 Proud Pets Program

-In September 2018, Hearts United for Animals developed the Proud Pets Program along with Omaha Girl Scout Troop #44323.
-The Girl Scouts, as part of their community service, had identified the need for low cost veterinary care for veterans living in the Victory Apartment Complex.
+In September of 2018, HUA joined Omaha Girl Scout Troop #44323 to form the Proud Pets Program.
+This program serves the pets of veterans who were homeless before that were home in the Victory Apartments in both Omaha and Lincoln, NE, The Girl Scouts, as part of their community service, had identified the need for low cost veterinary care for veterans living in the Victory Apartment Complex.

 Tia’s Place